Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

   - OzonePlatform for EFL has been added.
   - Ozone EFL based Onscreen/Offscreen rendering mode has been supported.
   - Offscreen rendering mode based NUI feature has been supported.
-  - ESPP based Media Renderer has been added.
+  - ESPP based media renderer has been added.
 - Web Runtime
   - Open source electron 22.0.0 version has been applied.